WHY ARE WE DOING THIS TRIP?

 LOCATION & HOW TO GET HERE

-By train: Take the overnight Arctic Circle train from Stockholm Central Station or Arlanda airport to arrive in Murjek (13 hours) the following morning, where there is a connecting bus to Jokkmokk (2 hours), on the same ticket.
+By train: Take the overnight Arctic Circle train from Stockholm Central Station or Arlanda airport to arrive in Murjek (13 hours) the following morning.
+In Murjek there is a connecting bus to Jokkmokk (2 hours), on the same ticket.
 When you arrive in Jokkmokk you just walk 500 meters to Jokkmokk guesthouse.
-There are several options for trains with connecting buses, and the return journey is similar but may change from bus to train in other towns than Murjek.
+Note that there are several options for trains with connecting buses from different towns.
+Simply visit www.sj.se to see what options suits your travel plans and what is currently available.
 This may sound like a long way to travel, but it is a great trip and a good start of your adventure, and much better for the environment.
-The train has a restaurant with basic meals, snacks and drinks.
-If you are unsure you can travel by train in one direction and fly in the other direction.
-Purchase your train tickets at www.sj.se.
+The train has a bistro with meals, snacks and drinks.
 The cost of the train ticket depends on which comfort you choose.
-The approximate rate for a bunk bed in a shared 6-bed compartment is about 2500 SEK for a return ticket if you book a month in advance.
-3-bed compartment or private compartment are also available.
+The approximate rate for a bunk bed in a shared 6-bed compartment is about 2000 SEK for a return ticket if you book a month in advance.
+You can also choose 3-bed compartment or private compartments.
 Let me know if you need any advise.
 Note that the tickets for these trains are not released until about 3 months prior to departure.
 Before the tickets are released it may look as if everything is sold out.
+You can also travel by train in one direction and fly in the other direction.

 BOOKINGS & CANCELLATIONS